devops-den/emqx-kafka-mongo-messaging-app/README.md

     ```

 - #### Step 5: Execute the subscriber and Publisher
-    Execute subscriber program in one terminal session and then run the publisher program in another session. you should be able to see something like below,
+    Run the publisher program in a separate terminal session after completing the subscriber program in the first one.
+The result should look somewhat like this:

     ![emqx execution](images/emqx/execution-emqx.png)